Denis Cashman: Transportation

-During the journey Cashman kept a diary detailing the day-to-day activities aboard ship and proving a detailed account of the feelings of the convicts and prisoners on the ship.
+During the journey Cashman kept a diary detailing the day-to-day activities aboard ship and providing a detailed account of the feelings of the convicts and prisoners on the ship.
 Cashman was also involved in the production of The Wild Goose, the onboard newspaper.

-Life in United States
+Life in the United States

-Like many civilian Fenians, Cashman was pardoned on the 15 May 1869.
+Like many civilian Fenians, Cashman was pardoned on 15 May 1869.
 In late October 1869, he and 14 other Fenians boarded the ship Baringa and sailed from Sydney, Australia to San Francisco, California.
 He took the Central Pacific Railroad out of California and headed to Boston to meet up with his wife Catherine, his son William, and his good friend and fellow Fenian John Boyle O'Reilly.